Rad-hi/Obstacle-Avoidance-ROS/README.md

 ---

--If you want to get started with ROS, you can check [this doc](https://docs.google.com/document/d/1VXA88LlZBkRv_2Z2--jHAbQZDKCOZ0l3LTyKR5cDM5o/edit?usp=sharing) I created as a documentation to my journey of learning ROS.
+If you want to get started with ROS, you can check [this doc](https://docs.google.com/document/d/1VXA88LlZBkRv_2Z2--jHAbQZDKCOZ0l3LTyKR5cDM5o/edit?usp=sharing) I created as a documentation to my journey of learning ROS.
--This YouTube [playlist](https://www.youtube.com/playlist?list=PLn8PRpmsu08rLRGrnF-S6TyGrmcA2X7kg) explains beautifully autonomous navigation.
+This YouTube [playlist](https://www.youtube.com/playlist?list=PLn8PRpmsu08rLRGrnF-S6TyGrmcA2X7kg) explains beautifully autonomous navigation.

 ---